sergiooncode/conversational-agent/README.md

 ## Explanation of key design decisions

+- The Conversational agent service is anchored in the Customer Support use case which can be seen in prompts and architecture of agents.

-- Using OpenAI Agents SDK for conversation flow was a decision.
-I debated with myself between OpenAI and Anthropic platforms and I landed on OpenAI because both the Agents SDK official docs and the examples in the official OpenAI repo caught my eye.
+- Using OpenAI Agents SDK for conversation flow was a decision made based on some research where some sources praised the OpenAI and the LLM model gpt-4o specifically for the Customer Support use case.
+I debated with myself between OpenAI and Anthropic platforms and I landed on OpenAI also because both the Agents SDK official docs and the examples in the official OpenAI repo caught my eye for the good.

-- The SDK seems to be evolving and its documentation with it.
+- The OpenAI Agents SDK seems to be evolving and its documentation with it.
-Also it seems that they use have something called `agentkit` as part of the SDK and some examples online show it but it's not in the official docs.
+Also it seems that they used to have something called `agentkit` as part of the SDK and some examples online reference it but it's not in the official docs.

-- Structure output from agents based on LLMs.
-LLM produce natural language and, unless specific instructions are given to it and features of the AI platform are used (specific prompt instructions, tools, output type), doesn't abide by the instructions by default.
+- Structured output from agents based on LLMs is not a trivial thing to accomplish.
+LLMd produce natural language and, unless specific instructions are given to the model and features of the AI platform used (specific prompt instructions, tools, output type), the model doesn't 100% abide by the instructions by default.

-- The agents, at least on OpenAI agents framework, are stateless.
-The handoffs feature is slightly misleading because it sounds as if the agents coordinate themselves.
+- The agents, at least on the OpenAI agents framework, are stateless.
+The handoffs feature in the SDK is slightly misleading because it sounds as if the agents coordinate themselves and hand off task to other agents but it's not 100% like that.
 The consequence of the above is that they have to be coordinated so the right agent is used to give an answer even if the handoffs feature is used.
-That's the reason why a multi-agent controller was added towards the end of the development and it needs more testing.
+That's the reason why a multi-agent controller was added towards the end of the development although it needs more testing.

-- Regarding the context and memory of the agents the whole conversation history up to that point is passed as input to the agent that runs to generate an answer.
+- Regarding the context and memory of the agents the whole conversation history up to that point is currently passed as input to the agent that runs to generate an answer.
 That conversation history is formatted in a structured way like `User: <message>` or `Assistant: <message>`.
-In the prompts for the 3 agents is indicated that the conversation history is part of the input they receive.
+In the prompts for the 3 agents is indicated that the conversation history is part of the input they receive so the agent can rely on it.

 - The agent `Customer Support Triaging and Info Collector` which is the first to run already receives the whole conversation history.

-- Postgres and storing conversation messages in JSON.
+- I use Postgres to store conversation messages in a JSONB field.
 The field `raw_conversation` is a JSONB field with list as default.
 After doing some research the append of an item in that field should be efficient.
 Also the JSONB field has a max size that seems high enough (1 GB).